ghandic/advice/README.md

 ### General

-- [Code Wars](https://www.codewars.com/r/9gz_EA) - Enchance your coding skills by tackling some easy/medium/hard/expert coding challenges (kata), learn new languages by translating the kata and build up a repository of useful code snippets.
+- [Code Wars](https://www.codewars.com/r/9gz_EA) - Enhance your coding skills by tackling some easy/medium/hard/expert coding challenges (kata), learn new languages by translating the kata and build up a repository of useful code snippets.

 ### Python

-- 🌎 [Real Python](https://realpython.com/) - Dan Bader and co will help navigate you through to becoming a Pythonista in no time, Real Python has plenty of advice for all ranges of abilites.
+- 🌎 [Real Python](https://realpython.com/) - Dan Bader and co will help navigate you through to becoming a Pythonista in no time, Real Python has plenty of advice for all ranges of abilities.
 - 🌎 [PyImageSearch](https://www.pyimagesearch.com) - Great for all things image based, including; image processing, classifications, regression, filtering, facial recognition, etc
 - 🌎 [Full Stack Python](https://www.fullstackpython.com/table-of-contents.html) - Contains a wealth of links to blogs for tutorials on very specific aspects of using Python.